 Yes!
-According to surveys from The IIA, organizations across the globe are relying on their internal audit teams now more than ever for their risk-based and objective assurance, advice, and insight.
-CIAs are in demand across the globe, making now the perfect time to advance your career!
+Organizations across the globe are relying on their internal audit teams now more than ever for their risk-based and objective assurance, advice, and insight.
+CIAs are in demand, making now the perfect time to advance your career!

 Risks are not just monetary.
 Every big business decision comes with an opportunity cost.
 Additionally, organizations must navigate the health concerns of employees, consumers, and clients.
 While organizations are certainly concerned with their bottom line, CIAs are uniquely equipped to understand the risks beyond the current finances of the organization and ensure the health of the business as a going concern.